What Can I Do about My Bad Teeth?

 When a tooth is beyond help, you'll need an extraction.
 Some dentists don't do extractions, so you may have to visit a dental surgeon.
 For anesthesia, you can get Novocain or receive a sedative intravenously.
 (When I got two teeth pulled, including a wisdom tooth, I got numbed with Novocain and didn't feel a thing.)
 However, once the tooth is extracted, you'll have a hole in your mouth to deal with.
 Missing teeth can cause the remaining ones to move around, creating gaps and possible collisions.
 How do you fill this cavern?
 Keep reading.

 To fill a hole left by an extraction, you'll need to have a bridge put in.
 There are many different kinds of bridges.
 The most common one is a Traditional Bridge - which I have - and comprises three teeth in a row.
 The two outside, or abutment teeth, are used as anchors for the bridge, while a false tooth, or pontic, covers the hole where the tooth was extracted.
-Bridges cost between $2,000 and $3,000.
+Bridges cost between $4,000 and $5,000.
 Please be aware that you probably shouldn't use teeth that have had root canals as abutment teeth, because if one of these root canals fails, you may have to replace the entire bridge!
-And at this point you might . . . jump off a bridge!
+And at this point you may want to . . . jump off a bridge!

 When bridges can't be used, you'll need artificial implants.
 Fortunately, I've had no experience with implants, but I know they are very expensive - $2,500 to $5,000 per tooth.
 Back in the 1970s, I had a friend whose mouth was filled with small teeth prone to decay.
 He replaced those teeth with implants, costing him approximately $10,000.
 These days those same implants would cost eight to ten times as much, or more!
 Unless you're rich or at least upper middle class, pray that you never need any of those damn things.